 The quintessential place to stay in Lake Tahoe is in a cabin, a rugged outdoorsy lodge, or sleeping underneath the stars at a campsite!
 You’ll find plenty of all three options in Lake Tahoe.

-f you want a more relaxed experience and to be able to cook, renting a cabin is a good call.
+If you want a less rustic trip, renting a cabin is a good call.
 But it’s cheapest to split the cost with a group!
 Most cabin rentals in Tahoe are fully equipped for large groups.

 For now, you can still rent law-abiding rentals on VRBO, but you might find funky things like fees and minimum night requirements.
 For this reason, we recommend booking directly through VRBO or Turnkey, both of which have fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.